-Partitions are used on Crane and Rhino to distinguish different
+Partitions are used on Crane and Swan to distinguish different

 resources.
 You can view the partitions with the command